Greece Moments Greece Moments

 The wind-protected bay of Livadaki

 The approach to Livadaki Beach is via a somewhat bumpy gravel road, which branches off shortly before the village of Agia Paraskevi.
-With our small car, we made it safely there and back at walking speed.
+In our small car, we made it there and back safely at walking speed.

 Lemonakia Beach

-In the north, not far from Kokkari, lies this beautiful beach with round-cut coarse stones and crystal clear water.
-In the height of summer, Lemonakia Beach is very busy.
+In the north, not far from Kokkari, lies this beautiful beach with smooth coarse pebbles and crystal clear water.
+In the height of summer, Lemonakia Beach gets very busy.
 Parasols and sunbeds are available for an additional fee.
-Showers and toilets are also available.
-Beach taverns provide cool drinks and snacks.
+Showers and toilets are also on hand.
+Beach taverns serve cool drinks and snacks.

 samos strände buchten